 Almost all Wi-Fi routers with a USB port can work as a mini NAS server, at least for simple file sharing.
 However, it’s the actual performance that counts.

-I tested each broadcaster using a wired Gigabit connection.
+I tested each using a wired Gigabit connection.
 With those that feature a Multi-Gig port, I tried that, too.

 Best Wi-Fi router NAS solutions: The list